 - Vegetables – Asparagus, beets, carrots, summer squash, winter squash, artichoke, okra, fennel bulb, fenugreek leaves, and dark leafy greens

-- Fruits – Sweet fresh fruits and juices, avocado, coconut, lemon and lime
+- Fruits – Sweet fresh fruits and juices, dates, avocado, coconut, lemon and lime

-- Seasonings – Basil, cumin, caraway, citrus peel, cardamom, cinnamon, fennel, fenugreek, licorice, minced garlic browned in ghee, ginger, marjoram, nutmeg, black pepper, paprika, tamarind, tarragon, turmeric, ajwan, asafoetida, saffron, vanilla beans and a little cayenne and black mustard
+- Seasonings – Basil, cumin, clove, citrus peel, cardamom, cinnamon, fennel, fenugreek, licorice, minced garlic browned in ghee, ginger, marjoram, nutmeg, black pepper, paprika, dill, tamarind, tarragon, turmeric, ajwain, asafoetida, saffron, vanilla beans and a little cayenne and black mustard

 - Sweeteners – Molasses, raw cane sugar, coconut sugar, maple syrup and jaggery